neoforged/Documentation/docs/resources/server/enchantments.md

 ```

 ### `ConditionalEffect`
 Wrapping the type in `ConditionalEffect<?>` permits the use of [predicates] when defining enchantments.
 This allows some effects to activate situationally.
-Most vanilla enchantments use this.
 Registering such an effect can be done as follows:
 ```java
 public static final DeferredHolder<DataComponentType<?>, DataComponentType<ConditionalEffect<Unit>>> EXAMPLE_CONDITIONAL_EFFECT =